Jazz: Recommended Listening

 "It's taken me all my life to learn what not to play." -- Dizzy Gillespie

 If you don't usually listen to Jazz but want to start listening, I recommend checking out Kind of Blue, Moanin', Dear Diz (Every Day I Think of You), Live at the Village Vanguard, and At the Pershing: But Not for Me to get started.
-Of these five albums, the first two and last albums give some background context for a genre in the jazz realm known as Bebop.
-Live at the Village Vanguard extends the genre by modernizing the sounds but still shares many similarities with these albums.
-The music on Dear Diz is a different genre known as big band jazz (the band consists of roughly 10 to 20 band members, as opposed to three or four members in a bebop group).
+Of these five albums, Dear Diz and Live at the Village Vanguard give some background context for a genre in the jazz realm known as Bebop.
+The music on Dear Diz is a different genre known as big band jazz (the band consists of roughly 10 to 20 band members, as opposed to three or four members in a typical jazz or bebop combo).
 Arturo Sandoval is a Latin jazz trumpeter; this album is his expression of gratitude toward his mentor Dizzy Gillespie, who himself is a central bebop figure.

 If you already decided that you don't like jazz but have read this far, chances are that you have some curiosity about it.
 I recommend listening to We Like It Here.
 This album fuses the sounds of jazz, rock, and hip-hop into a genre known as fusion.
 While it doesn't sound like "traditional" Jazz, it still embodies many of jazz's basic concepts.